-Stelara is a prescription medication approved by the Food and Drug Administration (FDA) to treat psoriatic arthritis, plaque psoriasis, and Crohn’s disease.
-Stelara is not FDA-approved for treating hidradenitis suppurativa (HS), but it is sometimes prescribed off-label to treat cases of HS that have not responded to other treatments.
-Stelara is also referred to by its drug name, Ustekinumab.
+Stelara is a prescription medication approved by the U.S. Food and Drug Administration (FDA) to treat psoriatic arthritis, plaque psoriasis, and Crohn’s disease.
+Stelara is sometimes prescribed off-label to treat cases of HS that have not responded to other treatments.
+Stelara is also referred to by its drug name, ustekinumab.

-Stelara is an immunomodulator, or in other words, a drug that modulates the immune system.
-It is considered a biologic disease-modifying antirheumatic drug (DMARD).
+Stelara is a biologic drug.
 Stelara is a genetically engineered antibody, or protein used by the immune system to identify and neutralize substances.
-Stelara is believed to work by neutralizing interleukin 12 and interleukin 23, two chemical messengers involved in autoimmune attacks. read more
+Stelara is believed to work by neutralizing interleukin 12 and interleukin 23, two chemical messengers involved in autoimmune attacks.

 How do I take it?

 After initial loading doses, Stelara is administered every 12 weeks by subcutaneous injection.